 Right from the start, we pull together with you and your family and get to know you.
 We find out what your most crucial needs and concerns are and work with you to put a plan in place to help you to start to get your life back on track.
 This can include the provision of emergency funding, help to access early treatment and rehabilitation, as well as providing support for the whole family.

-We build a team around you and your family, choosing solicitors with specialist expertise in helping people with your specific injuries.
+We build a team around you and your family, choosing solicitors with specialist expertise in dealing with brain and head injury compensation claims.
 A Client Support Manager will also work alongside your solicitor.
 They are highly experienced healthcare professionals who provide practical support and insight into your and your family’s needs.
 They work as part of a multidisciplinary team to ensure the best possible support for you and your family at all times.
 Our Client Support Managers will meet you at a very early stage to make sure we have a full understanding of your existing and future needs.

 Providing our comprehensive support services requires time and dedication.
 To ensure you receive the support you deserve, our solicitors work with fewer clients than is typical in the legal industry, ensuring they have the time to dedicate to getting to know you and your family, and making sure your needs are met.
 It also means they can work intensively and proactively on your claim, resulting in full compensation for your injuries and the best possible outcome for you, without unnecessary delay.

-We take a different approach.
+Our brain injury solicitors take a different approach.
 We will listen and understand the needs of the injured person and their family.
-Our focus is on helping clients access early funding for treatment, support and comprehensive rehabilitation, as well as providing excellent legal advice and guidance every step of the way.
+Our focus is not just on the compensation claim, but also on helping clients access early funding for treatment, support and comprehensive rehabilitation, as well as providing excellent legal advice and guidance every step of the way.

 We pull together with you and your family to support you with expert legal advice, financial assistance including benefits advice and emergency funds, physical help with early intervention for treatment, rehabilitation and therapies, as well as emotional and psychological support for the whole family.